Why Ransomware Should be on Your Radar – And in Your Security Budget

 Where you’ve seen it already: Taiwanese hardware supplier Acer refused to pay a $50M ransom in March 2021, and by October, they had faced a second attack on a local system in India.

-As the past year has shown us, no one is immune to ransomware attacks – and the pace and intensity of attacks show no signs of slowing down.
-In a cost-benefit analysis, taking preventive measures against ransomware wins out.
+As the past few years have shown us, no one is immune to ransomware attacks – and the pace and intensity of attacks show no signs of slowing down.
+In a cost-benefit analysis, taking preventive measures against ransomware and promoting security awareness wins out.
 However, a one-size-fits-all approach is equally a waste of money since some company assets are more critical – and carry more business value – than others.
-A consultative approach can help you make the correct strategic interventions to prevent ransomware attacks.
+A consultative approach to threat intelligence can help you make the correct strategic interventions to manage your attack surface and prevent future phishing attacks.

 P.S.
 Stay tuned for Part 2 in our ransomware series, where we discuss key preventive actions you can take to secure your enterprise.